-Police respond to shooting at Moline apartment building
+Police respond to incident at Moline apartment building

-MOLINE, Illinois -- Police responded to the scene of a shooting at an apartment building on the corner of 31st Street and Avenue of the Cities around 12:30 a.m.
+MOLINE, Illinois -- Police responded to the scene at an apartment building on the corner of 31st Street and Avenue of the Cities around 12:30 a.m.
 Friday morning.
-State police were also on the scene.
+State and local police were on the scene.

-One witness says they saw one person being taken away in an ambulance.
+A witness says there was a shooting and that they saw one person being taken away in an ambulance.
 They also say they saw someone being handcuffed by police.

-Avenue of the Cities is still blocked off and police are still on the scene as of 2:30 a.m.
+Avenue of the Cities was blocked off for about four hours but was reopened around 4:15 a.m.
 Friday morning.

 No official word from police if anyone was hurt, or if any arrests have been made.